 Anyone who pursues complaints in an unreasonable manner and/or does not act in an appropriate manner towards staff at the school, or that which hinders our consideration of complaints because of the frequency or nature of the complainant's contact with the school.

 Examples of unreasonable behaviours:

-- Persistent even when the complaints procedure has been exhausted - Personally harassing or obsessive - Prolific correspondence or excessive email or telephone contact about a concern or complaint - Repetitious complaints where the complainant has no view about what would satisfy him/her and/or no intention to resolve the complaint - Acting in a way not in line with the school aim of reaching a resolution and working with the school - An insistence on pursuing unjustified or unmeritorious complaints and/or unrealistic outcomes to unjustified complaints
+- persistent even when the complaints procedure has been exhausted - personally harassing or obsessive - prolific correspondence or excessive email or telephone contact about a concern or complaint - repetitious complaints where the complainant has no view about what would satisfy him/her and/or no intention to resolve the complaint - acting in a way not in line with the school aim of reaching a resolution and working with the school - an insistence on pursuing unjustified or unmeritorious complaints and/or unrealistic outcomes to unjustified complaints - refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance - refuses to co-operate with the complaints investigation process - refuses to accept that certain issues are not within the scope of the complaints procedure - insists on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice - introduces trivial or irrelevant information which they expect to be considered and commented on - raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales - makes unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced - changes the basis of the complaint as the investigation proceeds

-- Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance - Refuses to co-operate with the complaints investigation process - Refuses to accept that certain issues are not within the scope of the complaints procedure - Insists on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice - Introduces trivial or irrelevant information which they expect to be taken into account and commented on - Raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales - Makes unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced - Changes the basis of the complaint as the investigation proceeds - Repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed) - Refuses to accept the findings of the investigation into that complaint where the school's complaint procedure has been fully and properly implemented and completed including referral to the Department for Education - Seeks an unrealistic outcome - Makes excessive demands on school time by frequent, lengthy and complicated contact with staff regarding the complaint in person, in writing, by email and by telephone or continues to communicate whilst a complaint is being dealt with - Uses threats to intimidate - Uses abusive, offensive or discriminatory language or violence - Knowingly provides falsified information - Publishes unacceptable information on social media or other public forums
+- repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed) - refuses to accept the findings of the investigation into that complaint where the school's complaint procedure has been fully and properly implemented and completed including referral to the Department for Education - seeks an unrealistic outcome - makes excessive demands on school time by frequent, lengthy and complicated contact with staff regarding the complaint in person, in writing, by email and by telephone or continues to communicate whilst a complaint is being dealt with - uses threats to intimidate - uses abusive, offensive or discriminatory language, or violence - knowingly provides falsified information - publishes unacceptable information on social media or other public forums.